iq-motion-control/iq-module-communication-doc/docs/api_docs/python.rst

 2. Optionally, a module ID (``module_idn``)

   * This represents the module ID of the device you would like to communicate with.
 If your module has its module ID configured to 26, you must set ``module_idn`` to 26 in object instantiation.
-    By default, all modules have an ID of 0.
+    If no module ID is specified, the module object is created with an ID of 0.

 3. Optionally, a firmware style (``firmware``)

   * This value is a string, and can be “speed”, “servo”, or “pulsing”.
 To learn more about what firmware styles are available for your module, please refer to your module's family page.
+    If no firmware style is specified, the module object is created with a style of ``speed``.

 4. Optionally, a path to additional clients (``clients_path``)

   * There are two options available for adding extra clients.
 First, in order to add all client files in a folder, you can pass a path to a folder that contains all additional, client json files.
 Second, you can pass an array of paths to custom client json files in order to only add those you are interested in rather than an entire folder.
+In general, you will not need to include additional clients.

 Please use the following to create the correct object for your module type: